Skip to main content

 2. Click the "Debugger" link to open and view specific sessions

-Sessions appear in the list immediately after connecting, simply refresh by clicking "Fetch Running Sessions".
+Sessions appear in the list immediately after connecting.
+Refresh by clicking "Fetch Running Sessions".

-• End-users can witness their automation running in real-time
+• End-users can watch their automation running in real time

 • Engineers can debug live production issues

-• You can more easily pinpoint problems in your scripts
+• Teams can pinpoint problems in scripts faster

 Security note: When setting this up, ensure you don't accidentally expose non-relevant sessions among your users.
 Use a unique id parameter to filter and distinguish between running sessions.